bitfocus/companion-module-panasonic-ptz/HELP.md

 * AW-UE150, AW-UE155
 * AW-UN145

 **Disclaimer, not all models supports all actions, variables and feedbacks.
-But it should be auto sorted so that you can only use actions and feedbacks that works with your model**
+But it should be auto sorted so that you can only use actions, feedbacks, variables and presets that works with your model**

 ## Actions
 The actions are separated into the following categories.